-We did spent a weekend in the Eifel and had a short trip to the south of the Netherlands – on both occasions I enjoyed my rides so much more than the rides through the flats around my hometown.
+We did spent a weekend in the Eifel (one ride being the Gran Fondo July) and had a short trip to the south of the Netherlands – on both occasions I enjoyed my rides so much more than the rides through the flats around my hometown.

 One of those ended badly again, but this time not because of poorly maintained bicycle lanes.
-I set out to complete a Strava Challenge (Strava Gran Fondo Dame Alissa Schubert), on the day the Sufferfest community learned we had lost one of our own, due to a tragic accident.
+I set out to complete a Strava Challenge (Gran Fondo Dame Alissa Schubert), on the day the Sufferfest community learned we had lost one of our own, due to a tragic accident.

 However, when I did and got of the bike, I collapsed – Paula was away for the day, but luckily my neighbors were home, heard the noise, found me in the hallway and called 911*.

 I ended up in the ER and spent the rest of the afternoon in the hospital – Paula was informed and joined me there once again…

 They told me the main ‘problem’ was that my kidneys were failing, but what was causing it, needed to be determined.